radical-cybertools/ExTASY/doc/pages/develop.rst

 Writing New Application Kernels
 -------------------------------

 While the current set of available application kernels might provide a good set of tools to start, sooner or later you will probably want to use a tool for which no application Kernel exists.
-In this case, you will have to write your own one.
+In this section, we discuss how you can add

 The easiest way to describe how this works is by example: